drshahizan/special-topic-data-engineering/assignment/data-integration/submission/Rivertion/Report.md

 <img src="ss/Screenshot_162.png" alt="">

 <h3>11.
 Check the integrated data from all three files.</h3>
  <p> Check the final data whether the data intergration process was successfull or not.
-We insert a new to view the results.
+We insert a new query to view all the results.

 <img src="ss/Screenshot_163.png" alt="">
 <img src="ss/Screenshot_164.png" alt="">